 (CNN) — March brings the start of more moderate temperatures around the world, as the Northern Hemisphere enters spring and the Southern Hemisphere enters fall.

 That means that not only are many festivals and celebrations in full swing this month, but there are also plenty of pleasant destinations to visit sans the spring break crowds.
-Here are five marvelous places in March as you consider your travel list:
+Here are five of the best places to visit in March as you consider your travel list:

 1. Buenos Aires